BlackMetalz/blackmetalz.github.io/content/devsecops-p1.md

 ### 2.3.
 Python
 - Repo: [https://github.com/BlackMetalz/mutation-testing-python](https://github.com/BlackMetalz/mutation-testing-python)
-- You may want to read repo first, below is just highlight for how mutation testing works.
+- You may want to read the repo first, below is just a highlight of how mutation testing works.
 - Create simple function `calculator.py`:
 ```python
 def add(a: int, b: int) -> int: